HPV Vaccine in East Syracuse, NY

 What is HPV?

 HPV, or human papillomavirus, is a large group of viruses that can cause diseases and cancer in both men and women.
 Of the nearly 150 types of HPV, more than 30 of them can affect the genital area.
 Because of its ability to infect a number of areas on one’s body, including the skin, HPV is the most common sexually transmitted disease.
 In fact, there are nearly 14 million new HPV infections in the United States each year, and nearly 80 million currently infected.
-The highly trained OBGYNs at CNY Women’s Healthcare are dedicated to providing the highest quality of care to women throughout East Syracuse.
-Call (315) 446-4400 to schedule an appointment at our OBGYN office in East Syracuse today!
+The providers at CNY Women’s Healthcare offer the highest quality of care to teens and women throughout East Syracuse.
+Speak to your provider about the benefits of the HPV vaccine and how you can prevent HPV.
+To schedule your HPV consultation and vaccine, please call (315) 446-4400 to schedule an appointment at our gynecology clinic in East Syracuse today!